What are Dora Metrics & Why Do They Matter?

 DORA metrics include four key measures that define software delivery success.
 To evaluate DevOps performance effectively, teams need to focus on these metrics.

-Initially, the DORA team studied various developer teams and found that trunk-based development was essential for optimized deliveries.
+Initially, the Devops Research and Assessment team studied various developer teams and found that trunk-based development was essential for optimized deliveries.
 But this wasn't enough.
 They analyzed every part of the development process, leading to the creation of four key metrics.
 As these metrics gained recognition, organizations wanted to adopt DORA to unlock their full potential.

 These metrics cover two main areas: software quality (or stability) and delivery speed.
 They help teams compare their performance to industry standards, identifying high, medium, and low performers.